Exploring the Wild Beauty of Il-Blata tal-Melh

 Why Visit Il-Blata tal-Melh?

-Il-Blata tal-Melh has a unique atmosphere.
-The scenery here is wild and beautiful, with rocky cliffs and moon-like landscapes.
 Trust yourself and your legs to navigate the steep and slippery trails.
 There are fantastic rock formations and stunning views around every bend.
 From its salt pans to its cliffs to its deep blue sea, Il-Blata tal-Melh has something magical.

-Il-Blata tal-Melh Coastline
+Il-Blata tal-Melh Coastline, Malta’s West

 Things to Know Before Your Hike